 RFC 1583 Compatibility - Select enable or disable from the pulldown menu to specify the preference rules that will be used when choosing among multiple AS-external-LSAs advertising the same destination.
 If you select enable, the preference rules will be those defined by RFC 1583.
-If you select disable, the preference rules will be those defined by RFC 2328), which will prevent routing loops when AS-external-LSAs for the same destination have been originated from different areas.
+If you select disable, the preference rules will be those defined in Section 16.4.1 of the OSPF-2 standard (RFC 2328), which will prevent routing loops when AS-external-LSAs for the same destination have been originated from different areas.
 The default value is 'enable'.
 To prevent routing loops, you should select 'disable', but only if all OSPF routers in the routing domain are capable of operating according to RFC 2328.